christian7974/College-Basketball-API/README.md

 ```
 http://localhost:3000/teams/sort/threePointAttPG/asc
 ```

+## Features To Be Implemented
+- The ability to fetch multiple teams (to be able to compare all of them)
+- Compare players (compare players' statistics)

 ## Problem?
 If you notice a problem (a team has the incorrect statistics, some functionality does not work, etc.) then please create an issue with a description of the issue and how you reproduced that mishap.
+A helpful issue would include:
+- A short but descriptive title about the problem
+- The endpoint that you used that caused the error
+- Steps to replicate that issue
+- An image of your code/the result that the endpoint produced Any more information would be very helpful in debugging and resolving the issue.